lefeck/ubuntu-autoinstall-generator-tools/README.md

 There are two ways to download the installer.

  1. when building the image, do not need to build the installation package into the build image, in the process of installing the image to rely on the Internet to download the installation package, in order to complete the auto-installation
+ 2. when building the image, embed the required installation package into the build image, do not need to rely on the Internet in the process of installing the image to complete the automatic installation directly

+#### The first way

 You need to add the name of the package you want to download in the packeage section of the user-data configuration file. for example:
 ```yaml